I walked the last four miles on a banged up ankle, carrying a bike with two mangled rims down the highway.

 Columnist Jeff Kish, aka “The Rubber Tramp,” writes a weekly column on a laptop aboard the customized Ford Econoline van in which he lives.

-“It’s like riding a bike” is a phrase we use to describe a skill a person never forgets once learned.
+A phrase we use to describe a skill a person never forgets once learned.
 My bike has been sitting, neglected, in the back of my van for months.
-I now question the accuracy of that description because I walked the last four miles on a banged up ankle, carrying a bike with two mangled rims down the highway.
+I now question the accuracy of the adage “It’s like riding a bike.”

 Before I bought my van, I hadn’t owned an automobile in 16 months.
 I preferred to walk or cycle anywhere that I needed to go.
 I didn’t think moving into my van would change that much, but it has.